fwcd/drum/README.md

 To package the application into a gem, run `bundle exec rake build`.
 The built gem should then be located in `pkg`.

+To install the gem, run `bundle exec rake install`.

 To generate the documentation, run `bundle exec rake yard`.

 To run tests, run `bundle exec rake spec`.